cabintech/FXCoreMP/why.md

 On the first WRDLD statement the assembler would evaluate the expression and build an instruction to load the constant value 195 into the upper 16 bits of r0.
 For the second one, the assembler would have already resolved VALUE2 to be 195 and thus load that into the upper half of r1.
 The result is the same, the only difference is when the expression is evaluated.
+In some cases it may be preferred (or even necessary) to use `.equ` statements to pre-evaluate expressions when the value is used in a context that does not support expressions.
+The use of `.equ` also improves the ability to read/debug the final assembler code because is preserves the logical name in the source code (e.g. in the example above, the second WRDLD is more readable because it still has the symbolic name VALUE2.
+The macro symbol VALUE1 has disappeared from the source code).

-In general, for substitution of mathematical values, it is preferred to use the assembler .equ statements instead of one-line macros.
-Macros are preferred when the substitution requires arguments or multiple lines of code.
+In general, for substitution of mathematical expressions and simple values, it is preferred to use the assembler `.equ` statements instead of one-line macros.
+FXCoreMP macros may be preferred when the substitution requires arguments or multiple lines of code.